MYulia/test_site/index.md

 rddpp.partitions.size
 ```

-Do not forget that repartitioning takes time because it is shufflig the data:
+Do not forget that repartitioning takes time because it is shuffling the data:

 ```scala
 val rddC = rddA.repartition(2)